There are now 3 possible online modes for units:

 Students are able to (1) demonstrate knowledge of teaching strategies that are responsive to the learning needs of students from diverse linguistic, cultural, religious and socioeconomic backgrounds; (2) show knowledge and understanding of legislative requirements and teaching strategies that support students with disability; (3) demonstrate knowledge and understanding of how to plan for differentiated teaching to meet the learning needs of students with diverse needs; (4) show knowledge of a range of diagnostic and other assessment types and interpret student data; and (5) demonstrate knowledge of strategies to support inclusive student participation.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the literature review, planning, and test components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the case study and planning document components.

 - Unit Coordinator(s)